retrotheft/retrotheft/README.md

 ### Substrate

 Substrate is my internal tool for identifying shared code opportunities between my projects.
-It currently consists of my UI kit, AI services, Markdown and Syntax highlighting, Git control, and more.
+It currently consists of my UI Kit and AI Services.

 ---